pachterlab/kallisto/manual.md

 Optional argument:
--k, --kmer-size=INT         k-mer (odd) length (default: 31, max value: 31)
+-k, --kmer-size=INT         k-mer (odd) length (default: 31, max value: 31) -d, --d-list=STRING         Path to a FASTA-file containing sequences to mask from quantification
-    --make-unique           Replace repeated target names with unique names
+    --make-unique           Replace repeated target names with unique names --aa                    Generate index from a FASTA-file containing amino acid sequences --distinguish           Generate index where sequences are distinguished by the sequence name -t, --threads=INT           Number of threads to use (default: 1) -m, --min-size=INT          Length of minimizers (default: automatically chosen) -e, --ec-max-size=INT       Maximum number of targets in an equivalence class (default: no maximum)
 ~~~

 The Fasta file supplied can be either in plaintext or gzipped format.
-Prebuilt indices constructed from [Ensembl reference transcriptomes](https://uswest.ensembl.org/info/data/ftp/index.html) can be download from the [kallisto transcriptome indices](https://github.com/pachterlab/kallisto-transcriptome-indices/releases) site.
+Note: Do not supply the genome Fasta file; the Fasta file must be a transcriptome Fasta.

 #### quant

 `kallisto quant` runs the quantification algorithm.
 The arguments for the quant command are:

 ~~~
-kallisto 0.46.0
+kallisto 0.50.0
 Computes equivalence classes for reads and quantifies abundances

 Usage: kallisto quant [arguments] FASTQ-files